Please contact a GDA agent for information.

 Click on the topic name to see other speakers tagged with this topic.

-Nando Parrado New York Times Bestselling Author, Rugby Legend, Extreme Survivor and Inspiration for the Movie, Alive
+Nando Parrado New York Times Bestselling Author, Rugby Legend, Hero and Inspiration for the Movie, Alive

 His is a story that many will recognize, but few have an opportunity to hear first hand.
 Nando Parrado recounts the extraordinary tale of how he and 15 of his teammates survived for 72 brutal days after their plane crashed into the frozen Andes Mountains more than 40 years ago.
 It remains one of the paramount survival stories of all time.

 From the time the plane crashed on October 13, 1972 until their rescue on December 22, Nando and his fellow Uruguayan rugby teammates were forced to cross both physical and mental boundaries.
 After waking from a concussion only to learn that his mother had died on impact and his sister was near death, Nando became obsessed with surviving and emerged a hero after he and teammate Roberto Canessa walked for 10 days to find their salvation.
 Their story of courage, teamwork, determination and leadership, experienced at a level few have known, will leave you with a heightened awareness of the value of human life.